Biplo12/astar-path-finder/README.md

 5. **Visualize the Path**: The algorithm's progress is visualized by rendering the path cells as violet.
 Each step of the pathfinding algorithm is rendered with a delay to provide a clear visualization.
 6. **Restart**: If you want to start over, click the restart button.
 This will clear the grid and allow you to place the start and end points again.
 7. **Legend**: On the right side of the grid, there is a legend that explains the meaning of each cell color.

-### Responsive Design (TODO)

-The Path Finder script is designed with responsiveness in mind to ensure a great user experience across different devices and screen sizes.
-The layout and functionality of the web application will adapt to fit various resolutions, including desktops, tablets, and mobile devices.